PurpleWave/purplewave-playwright-demo/README.md

 ENABLE_VISUAL_COMPARISON=true
 ```

-Adjust the flags as needed.
+Adjust the flags as needed - right now these flags are experimental and not tied to any implementation.
+Nicholas Wilcox is the owner of the effort.

 ### 4. Install Playwright Browsers